mrlt8/docker-wyze-bridge/README.md

 Should work on most x64 systems as well as on some arm-based systems like the Raspberry Pi.

-The container can be run on its own or as a [Home Assistant Add-on](https://github.com/mrlt8/docker-wyze-bridge/wiki/Home-Assistant).
+The container can be run on its own, in [Portainer](https://github.com/mrlt8/docker-wyze-bridge/wiki/Portainer), or as a [Home Assistant Add-on](https://github.com/mrlt8/docker-wyze-bridge/wiki/Home-Assistant).

 ## Supported Cameras